If you’re looking to buy a hatchet for backpacking we’re assuming you have a perfectly legitimate (and legal) reason for doing so.

 An Ax To Grind

 Just make sure that you retain the original shape of the bevel of the cutting edge.
-You can file it down on an emery wheel but make sure that you cool the blade often.
-If the steel overheats it can lose its temper and will become damaged a lot quicker.
+You can file it down on an emery wheel but make sure that you cool the steel blade often.
+If the metal overheats it can lose its temper and will become damaged a lot quicker.

-- Use the coarse side of the puck on the one side of the cutting edge and work on it until the scratches from the file are removed.
+- Use the coarse side of the puck on the one side of the edge and work on it until the scratches from the file are removed.

 - Then work on the other side of the edge making sure you maintain the same angle on the bevel.
 The blade should be pretty sharp after this already.